-In the academic year 2017 to 2018, the government is continuing to provide additional funding to improve the provision of physical education (PE) and sport in primary schools.
+In the academic year 2022-2023, the government is continuing to provide additional funding to improve the provision of physical education (PE) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on the provision of PE and Sport in schools.
 Schools must spend the funding to make additional and sustainable improvements to the quality of PE and Sport they offer, the legacy of which will have positive, measurable impact on our children in their lives now and in the future.

 In order to do this, TEACH schools must use the funding to:

 1. Engage all pupils in regular physical activity – kick-starting healthy and active lifestyles.

 2. Raise the profile of PE and Sport across each school linking with their whole school improvement plan.

 3. Increase the confidence, knowledge and skills of staff in teaching PE and Sport.

 4. Provide a broader range of sports and activities for all pupils.

 5. Increase participation in competitive sport at intra-school and/or inter-school levels as appropriate to infants and junior school aged children.